semicognitive/sveltekit-modal/README.md

 - [Fork of `sveltekit-modal`](#fork-of-sveltekit-modal)
 - [Possible future plans](#possible-future-plans)

 **This is very much in beta.**

 ## Current Features

 - Write `+server.py` files nearly the same way you would write `+server.js` files
-- Deploy (quadi) automatically to Vercel Serverless
+- Deploy (quasi) automatically to Vercel Serverless

 ## Installing